jose-villar/jose-villar.github.io/gnu-linux/vim_commands.md

 - `:vim /<word>/g /*`: Find a word inside the files
 - Search and replace in multiple files:
 ~~~
+// the j flag is to prevent Vim from jumping to the first match immediately
 :vimgrep/<word>/gj **/*
 :cfdo %s/<word>/<newWord>/g | update
+// you can use :copen to navigate through the quickfix list
 ~~~

 ### External